Sleepw4lker/TameMyCerts/user-guide/troubleshooting.md

 ### No support for coexistence with other custom policy modules

 At the moment, TameMyCerts can not be combined with other policy modules except the Windows Default policy module that is shipped with Active Directory Certificate Services.
-A common example for an incompatible module would be the policy modules shipped with Microsoft Identity Manager Certificate Management (MIM CM).
+A common example for an incompatible module would be the policy module shipped with Microsoft Identity Manager Certificate Management (MIM CM).